Total Law

-The Irish immigration stamps are Ireland visas that provide a work permit and residency to foreign nationals.
+The Irish immigration stamps are Ireland permissions that provide a work permit and residency to foreign nationals.
 Stamp 3 is offered to those who wish to gain permission to remain for more than 90 days in Ireland as volunteers, family members, or Ministers of Religion.
 The stamp system does not apply to EU, EEA or Swiss citizens.

 The Irish immigration stamp system is quite complicated, and it can be difficult knowing which stamp number you should apply for.
 Total Law can help.
 Call us today on +353 061 518 025 or contact us online.

-What is Stamp 3?
+What is Stamp 3 in Ireland?

 Stamp 3 is provided to non EU, EEA or Swiss citizen that intend to either:

-- Stay in Ireland for volunteering purposes for non-profit organisations
+• Stay in Ireland for volunteering purposes for non-profit organisations

-- Stay in Ireland for religious appointments, such as religious ministers
+• Stay in Ireland for religious appointments, such as religious ministers

-- Stay in Ireland as they are the spouse, civil partner, de facto partner or dependent children of a permanent resident of Ireland.
+• Stay in Ireland as they are the spouse, civil partner, de facto partner or dependent children of a permanent resident of Ireland.

 Stamp 3 is considered reckonable residence for those who wish to become an Irish citizen.